GoogleCloudPlatform/chef-google-compute/README.md

   matched.

 * `tests` -
   The list of expected URL mappings.
-Request to update this UrlMap will succeed only if all of the test cases pass.
+Requests to update this UrlMap will succeed only if all of the test cases pass.

 * `tests[]/description`